temujindang/website-1/content/careers/hardware-engineers.md

 take pride in a correct system, and you like to push systems to the breaking point; you have developed software to validate hardware -- and likely have used it to isolate and debug some nasty hardware bugs.
-You may have some interest or experience in tamper-resistent systems and hardware roots of trust, knowing that current server designs are woefully behind the state of the art.
+You may have some interest or experience in tamper-resistant systems and hardware roots of trust, knowing that current server designs are woefully behind the state of the art.
 You probably have experience or interest in the Open Compute Project, and you are motivated by the idea of your designs having the